Holderness Drain: First phase

-In 1763, landowners decided that the carrs to the east of the River Hull could be turned into profitable land, and obtained an Act of Parliament to exclude this area from the jurisdiction of the Court of Sewers.
-It created Holderness Drainage, a legal entity with powers to construct new banks and drains.
+In 1763, landowners decided that the carrs to the east of the River Hull could be turned into profitable land, and obtained an act of Parliament to exclude this area from the jurisdiction of the Court of Sewers.
+The act created Holderness Drainage, a legal entity with powers to construct new banks and drains.
 Plans for the drainage of Holderness were then put together.
 John Grundy, Jr. was approached to produce plans for the drainage of some 17.19 sqmi of low-lying land to the east of the River Hull.
 He worked with John Smeaton on the initial assessment, and the two men visited the area in November.
 There was significant opposition to his plans for the main outlet to be at Marfleet, since the shipping owners felt that the scouring action of the fresh water on the mud banks near the lower end of the Hull was vital to maintain the Old Harbour, as this part of the river was known.
 With limited financial resources, Holderness Drainage were unable to resist the pressure, and the plans were altered to have an outlet at Stoneferry on the Hull, and reduced dimensions for the drains.
 Grundy wrote the final report, completing it on 30 December.
 Smeaton then reviewed it, and suggested only minor modifications, as he was happy with all the major points.
 The land surveyor Charles Tate produced an engraved plan, and Grundy went to London to steer the bill for the scheme through Parliament.
-The bill became an Act of Parliament on 5 April 1764.
+The bill became an act of Parliament, the Holderness Drainage Act 1764 (4 Geo.
+3. c.
+47 Pr.) on 5 April 1764.

 Grundy's life was marked by tragedy shortly afterwards, when his wife of 21 years died, and remarkably personal letters between the two engineers have survived.
 Although busy with the Calder Navigation by then, Smeaton made the time to visit the area with Grundy on 4 July, in response to a request from the Trustees of the scheme to view the low grounds and carrs.
 Grundy produced a report on 14 July, and then designed the outfall sluice, which had two 10 ft arches with sluices.
 Smeaton again reviewed the plans in September, suggesting improvements to the foundations, and this was his last involvement with the scheme.
 Grundy submitted his report on the sluice in December 1764, which included a detailed bill of quantities, with an estimated cost of £1,800.